drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

     * **F1 Score:** 87.72% — harmonic mean of Precision and Recall, confirming strong balanced model performance
     * **Clinical note:** In healthcare, Recall is prioritized over Precision — missing a high-risk patient is clinically more dangerous than a false alarm.

-- High Predicted Risk Patients card → Follow-up Rate by Risk Band tooltip:
+- High Predicted Risk Patients card → Follow-up Rate by Predicted Risk Band tooltip:

 This tooltip reveals the most actionable finding across the entire dashboard — **66.30%** of patients flagged as high predicted risk had inadequate follow-up (fewer than 4 visits), compared to only **2.04%** of low-risk patients.